-If you were sexually abused as a child, or you are the parent or guardian of a child who is a victim of such abuse, you should consult a Scranton clergy abuse lawyer to understand your rights and protections.
+If you were sexually abused as a child, or you are the parent or guardian of a child who is a victim of such abuse, you should consult a Philadelphia clergy abuse lawyer who can help you understand your rights and protections.
 Munley Law Personal Injury Attorneys attorneys have experience with sexual abuse lawsuits and with compensation funds for cases involving numerous victims.
 We are standing by to help.
 Call, chat or fill out our online form and one of our clergy abuse attorneys will help you understand your rights.

 The attorneys at Munley Law Personal Injury Attorneys have handled cases involving victim compensation funds and can advise anyone who is interested in submitting a claim.
 We will answer your questions and help you decide the best course of action.